-Find out more about applying to university if you are a carer.
 If you select ‘yes’, your information will be treated in confidence, to help the university or college provide support for you.
 It may also be used for monitoring purposes to inform and improve support for future students who have care responsibilities.

 To support applicants with care responsibilities, UCAS has worked with Carers Trust to create a personal statement guide which is designed to help applicants highlight the strengths and skills gained from their personal experience.
 This may help highlight students’ circumstances to higher education providers.

 This question has been introduced to help universities and colleges connect students with caring responsibilities to the support and information they will need to make the transition to higher education and succeed in their studies.

 This information is not verified by UCAS; universities and colleges are expected to make contact with the student directly to discuss their support needs in more detail and check eligibility for any bursaries or other support packages.
 UCAS expects this information will be shared with staff members responsible for arranging any support or helping students through the application and into higher education as required (e.g. the student support team, widening participation team).

 Young adult carers are four times more likely to drop out of their studies than the average (29% compared to 6.5% of HE students nationally).
 Their daily studies are sometimes affected by absence, lateness and missed deadlines – 56% of student carers reported they were struggling with their studies because of their care responsibilities.
 Courses requiring off-site learning or work placements may present difficulties to students who need to make arrangements around their care responsibilities.